digital-blueprint/checkin-app/README.md

 See [Overriding slots in nested web components](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/common#overriding-slots-in-nested-web-components) for information about how to override slots.

 ### Design

 For frontend design customizations, such as logo, colors, font, favicon, and more, take a look at the [theming documentation](https://dbp-demo.tugraz.at/dev-guide/frontend/theming/).

-## "dbp-check-in" Slots
+## "dbp-check-in" slots

 These are common slots for the app-shell.
-You can find the documentation of these slot in the [app-shell documentation](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/app-shell).
+You can find the documentation of these slots in the [app-shell documentation](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/app-shell).
 For the app specific slots take a look at the [check-in activities](https://gitlab.tugraz.at/dbp/check-in/checkin/-/tree/main/src).